 In 1976 a new magazine came out with slick, glossy colors and fantastic drawings called “Equus.”
 A very controversial article came out with detailed diagrams that showed horse owners how to give an IV (in the vein) injection.
 The local vets were very upset.
 I thought it was helpful, but my trainer/mentor still didn’t allow me to perform any injections.
 I also learned from my mentor breeding, delivering foals, attending to the sick and injured, training the two-year-olds, and, finally, how to inject horses.

 In 1978 Cornell accepted me to complete my undergraduate education.
 I was shocked to find that they taught very little practical information about the horse.
 It was then that I discovered my passion for teaching.
 I started the Cornell Student Horseman’s Association, foal watch, intercollegiate horse bowl, and the first-ever “I Love New York Horse Symposium” in 1979.
 The first symposium was incredible, with over 500 attendees.
 Speakers included the top professors from several veterinary schools and horse professionals from all areas of the horse world.
 We completed this successful symposium without computers.
-(See the original program below for details).
+(See the original program in the gallery for details).

 2005 to 2022 – 17 Years